PiotrWolinski/rust-harris-corners/README.md

 # Harris corner detector in rust

-This is my first try on rust, so I'm just trying to check things out.
+## Intro

+This is my first project in Rust and even though I know how Harris corner detector works and how it should be implemented, it may not be the most appropriate way to do it *in Rust*.
+Feel free to point out anything that can make this tiny project better.

-Code is not yet complete, but harris score works just fine.
+Code is not by any means in its final shape, but the core functionality (harris score) works just fine.

-Todo:
+## Progress

 - [x] Perform non-maximum surpression and establish keypoints
 - [x] Mark keypoints in some visible way on the image
-- [ ] Make keypoints more visible
+- [x] Make keypoints more visible
+- [ ] Add CLI to provide arguments to the app
+- [ ] Store the results of the detections for further operations on them
 - [ ] Add keypoints descriptor for measuring similarity between them
 - [ ] Allow video as an input
 - [ ] Add option to use at as a CLI app